-If you’re struggling to keep up with your monthly payments, you have options.
+If you’re struggling to keep up with your monthly payments, a mortgage relief program may be a good option.
 And you’ll want to take action before you default on your loan.

-So what are the different mortgage relief options and which one is right for you?
+So what are the different mortgage relief programs and which one is right for you?
 Here’s everything you need to know.